jessicawise/reemploy/index.md

 <img src="Screens/Sell Page Documentation.png" alt="Registration Wireframes" style="width: 70%;"/>
 <img src="Screens/Login Documentation.png" alt="Registration Wireframes" style="width: 70%;"/>
 <img src="Screens/Register Documentation.png" alt="Registration Wireframes" style="width: 70%;"/>

-## Work In Progress

-This application is a work in progress and will continue to be updated as additional designs are created and steps completed.
-This page will be updated periodically to show most up to date information.
-Feel free to check out the GitHub Repo to see full images of the wireframes and documentation!